allenheltondev/momento-a2a-agent/README.md

 ```

 The `publishUpdate` function accepts a single string parameter containing the status message text.
 It automatically wraps the message in the proper A2A format and publishes it as a "working" state update.

+#### Status Updates for Supervisor Agents

+When orchestrators invoke tools, they automatically publish status updates in the following format:

+- **Before tool invocation**: `"Invoking tool: {toolName}"`
+- **After successful completion**: `"Tool {toolName} completed successfully"`
+- **After failure**: `"Tool {toolName} failed: {errorMessage}"`

+These updates are published through the same event bus as worker agent updates and include the agent type in their metadata, allowing subscribers to distinguish between worker and supervisor events.

 ### Agent registration and discovery